 - 49. Thirdly, the Appellant's mental disabilities place him at a significant disadvantage.
 He requires extra time to read material in Acholi because of issues related to said mental disabilities.
-As noted in Ground 7, the medical doctors at the ICC-DC [REDACTED].83 The Appellant cannot concentrate and read all day as a non-disabled person; he has flashbacks while reading that cause him to stop and interrupt his reading, meaning that he must pace himself while reading anything dealing with the facts of the case.
-To date, the Appellant does not have the full translation of the Trial Judgment, a fair trial right violation, a prejudice the Appeals Chamber addressed by acknowledging the possibility of a variation of the Trial Judgment appeal pursuant to Regulation 61 of the RoC.84 - 50.
+As noted in Ground 7, the medical doctors at the ICC-DC requested an alteration of the sitting schedule to trial due to his mental disabilities.
+The Appellant cannot concentrate and read all day as a non-disabled person; he has flashbacks while reading that cause him to stop and interrupt his reading, meaning that he must pace himself while reading anything dealing with the facts of the case.
+To date, the Appellant does not have the full translation of the Trial Judgment, a fair trial right violation, a prejudice the Appeals Chamber addressed by acknowledging the possibility of a variation of the Trial Judgment appeal pursuant to Regulation 61 of the RoC.
+The Appeals Chamber addressed by acknowledging the possibility of a variation of the Trial Judgment appeal pursuant to Regulation 61 of the RoC. - 50.
 The Defence avers that the Chamber's failure to accommodate the Appellant's known mental disabilities constitutes reversible error and violates the Appellant's rights under the CRPD.
-The Chamber failed to accommodate the Appellant's mental disabilities by not providing the Appellant with an Acholi translation of the Trial Judgment and granting the Appellant enough time to participate meaningfully in his defence.85 - 51.
+The Chamber failed to accommodate the Appellant's mental disabilities by not providing the Appellant with an Acholi translation of the Trial Judgment and granting the Appellant enough time to participate meaningfully in his defence.
+85 - 51.
 Finally, the Defence seizes this opportunity to reiterate its continued discontent with the Court "passing the buck" off on Counsel to translate decisions and judgments to the Appellant.
 Counsel is not an interpreter; he is an attorney.
 His duties are outlined in the different legal texts of the Court, and while he does have the obligation to explain to the Appellant certain documents, the Trial Judgment is not one of them.
 In any event, Counsel speaks Langi, not Acholi, which are similar languages, but not the same.
 Regulation 40(6) of the RoC places the duty and obligation to translate decisions for the Appellant upon the Registrar, and Rule 144(2)(b) of the Rules requires the Registrar to order the translation of the Trial Judgment.
-While it is the duty of Counsel to ensure that one is being produced, and to discuss with the Appellant the nature of the Trial Judgment and how it affects him, he should never be
+While it is the duty of Counsel to ensure that one is being produced, and to discuss with the Appellant the nature of the Trial Judgment and how it affects him, he should never be expected to spend weeks, or even months, to translate the Trial Judgment instead of organising the Appellant's defence strategies. - 52.
+The Defence distinguishes this instance from the one outlined to prepare the appeal brief against the Trial Judgment and the Impugned Decision.
+In that case, the Appeals Chamber used a